mtr65/tempidity-logger/README.md

 The main goal of this project is to begin learning how to program using Python and to develop the software needed to to build my own Raspberry Pi based outdoor weather station.

-The other goal of this project is to learn how to use GitHub for this and future projects.
+Another goal of this project is to learn how to use GitHub for this and future projects.